Watch this video for the most up-to-date demo about the metadata form.

 The top field initially is the name/title of the file as seen in the file system on your device.
 If the item is media hosted on a third-party site, the title will be what is used there.
 Feel free to edit this field to reflect the name that you would like to see in your LIBRARY list.

 The 2nd field is the usual iDR tags widget.
-We strongly encourage you to add tag(s) to your library items BEFORE you start reading/watching them and creating linked recalls.
-Linked recalls automatically inherit in their tags widget any tags that exist on the source file or video at the time that the linked recall is created.
+We strongly encourage you to add tag(s) to your library items you start reading/watching them and creating linked recalls.
+Linked recalls automatically inherit in their tags widget any tags that exist on the source file or video.
 It is a best practice to add the tags at the time of upload using the metadata form so that you don't miss this opportunity.

 The third field is the due date for the file/video.
 This date is the deadline that you can and should establish for yourself as a commitment when you will be finished processing the library item.
 By processing, we mean the act of reading, watching, or listening to the content AND creating all your desired linked recalls covering all of the facts, concepts, formulas, and other nuggets of knowledge that you want to remember.
 When you have finished processing the item.
 You should mark it as processed.
 We'll show you how to do that below.